Collect traffic from NetFlow and sFlow devices

 You must configure network interface and port settings on the ExtraHop system before you can collect NetFlow or sFlow data from remote flow networks (flow exporters).
 Flow networks cannot be configured on Reveal(x) Enterprise systems.
 The ExtraHop system supports the following flow technologies: Cisco NetFlow v5 and v9, AppFlow, IPFIX, and sFlow.

-Before you beginYou must log in as a user with unlimited privileges to complete the following steps.
+Before you beginYou must log in as a user with System and Access Administration privileges to complete the following steps.

 - Log in to the Administration settings on the ExtraHop system through https://<extrahop-hostname-or-IP-address>/admin.